DeSoto Square Mall: History

 In January 2018, Your Treasure House, a retail store and auction house, opened on the first floor of the former Macy's location.
 In July 2018, it was briefly rebranded as "Midtown DeSoto Square Mall", as part of plans to renovate and expand the mall.
 When those plans fell apart, the rebranding was dropped.
 Sears announced on October 15, 2018, that it would be closing as part of a plan to close 142 stores nationwide.

 Your Treasure House closed in late 2019 leaving the former Macy's space vacant again.
 On December 13, 2019, it was announced that the former Sears would be converted to a self-storage facility.
 The mall went into default on its mortgage on January 20, 2020, and a judgement of foreclosure of $29.3 million was given.
 JCPenney announced on June 4 that it was closing on October 18 as part of a plan to close 154 stores nationwide which left Hudson's Furniture as the only anchor left.
 A foreclosure sale was originally scheduled to occur on September 23 but DeSoto Owners LLC filed bankruptcy a day prior to the sale.

 On April 29, 2021, it was announced that the mall would officially close the next day, April 30, 2021.
 At the time of its closure, there were 4 stores operating in the mall.
 Sometime before the mall's closing, DeSoto Owners LLC filed for bankruptcy again to try to restructure the company's finances and give themselves more time.

+In 2021, Go Store It Self Storage, a storage company, opened at the mall inside the former Sears.
+Go Store It Self Storage utilizes the entire space of the former Sears as a storage facility.

 In August 2024, Madison Communities, a subsidiary of Madison Capital Group Holdings LLC, a real estate developer from North Carolina, announced that it had secured a $47 million loan to build an apartment community on its 7.5-acre parcel of the former DeSoto Mall site in Manatee County.
 Madison Capital Group previously purchased the former Sears anchor building for their Go Store It Self-Storage brand in September 2019.